David Cameron: NATO military intervention in Libya

-Cameron condemned the violence used against anti-Gaddafi protesters at the beginning of the Libyan Civil War After weeks of lobbying by the UK and its allies, on 17 March 2011 the United Nations Security Council approved a no-fly zone to prevent government forces loyal to Muammar Gaddafi from carrying out air attacks on anti-Gaddafi rebels.
-Two days later the UK and the United States fired more than 110 Tomahawk missiles at targets in Libya.
+Cameron condemned the violence used against anti-Gaddafi protesters at the beginning of the Libyan Civil War After weeks of lobbying by the UK and its allies, on 17 March 2011, the United Nations Security Council approved a no-fly zone to prevent government forces loyal to Muammar Gaddafi from carrying out air attacks on anti-Gaddafi rebels.
+Two days later, the UK and the United States fired more than 110 Tomahawk missiles at targets in Libya.

 Cameron said he was "proud" of the role United Kingdom played in the overthrow of Gaddafi's government.
 Cameron also stated that UK had played a "very important role", adding that "a lot of people said that Tripoli was completely different to Benghazi and that the two don't get on—they were wrong. ...
 People who said 'this is all going to be an enormous swamp of Islamists and extremists'—they were wrong".

 In 2015 through 2016 the Foreign Affairs Select Committee conducted an extensive and highly critical inquiry into the British involvement in the civil war.
-It concluded that the early threat to civilians had been overstated and that the significant Islamist element in the rebel forces had not been recognised, due to an intelligence failure.
-By mid-2011 the initial limited intervention to protect Libyan civilians had become a policy of regime change.
-However that new policy did not include proper support and for a new government, leading to a political and economic collapse in Libya and the growth of ISIL in North Africa.
+It concluded that the early threat to civilians had been overstated, and that the significant Islamist element in the rebel forces had not been recognised, due to an intelligence failure.
+By mid-2011, the initial limited intervention to protect Libyan civilians had become a policy of regime change.
+However, that new policy did not include proper support for a new government, leading to a political and economic collapse in Libya, and the growth of ISIL in North Africa.
 It concluded that Cameron was ultimately responsible for this British policy failure.

-US President Barack Obama also acknowledged there had been issues with following up the conflict planning, commenting in an interview with The Atlantic magazine that Cameron had allowed himself to be "distracted by a range of other things".
+US president Barack Obama also acknowledged there had been issues with following up the conflict planning, commenting in an interview with The Atlantic that Cameron had allowed himself to be "distracted by a range of other things".

 Falklands

-In 2013, in response to Argentina's calls for negotiations over the Falkland Islands' sovereignty, a referendum was called asking Falkland Islanders whether they supported the continuation of their status as an Overseas Territory of the United Kingdom.
-With a turnout of 91.94%, an overwhelming 99.8% voted to remain a British territory with only three votes against.
+In 2013 in response to Argentina's calls for negotiations over the Falkland Islands' sovereignty, a referendum was called, asking Falkland Islanders whether they supported the continuation of their status as an Overseas Territory of the United Kingdom.
+With a turnout of 91.94%, an overwhelming 99.8% voted to remain a British territory, with only three votes against.
 In light of this, Cameron said: "We believe in the Falkland islanders' right to self-determination.
 They had a referendum.
 They couldn't have been more clear about wanting to remain with our country and we should protect and defend them".

 Saudi Arabia

 Cameron supported Britain's close relationship with Saudi Arabia.
-In January 2015, Cameron travelled to the Saudi capital Riyadh to pay his respects following the death of the nation's King Abdullah.

-According to WikiLeaks, Cameron initiated a secret deal with Saudi Arabia ensuring both countries were elected onto the U.N.
-Human Rights Council.
-In 2015, Cameron's government announced "firm political support" for the Saudi Arabian-led intervention in Yemen against the Shi'a Houthis, re-supplying the Saudi military with weapons and providing them with training.
+In January 2015 he travelled to the Saudi capital Riyadh to pay his respects, following the death of the nation's King Abdullah.
+According to WikiLeaks, Cameron initiated a secret deal with Saudi Arabia, ensuring both countries were elected onto the UN Human Rights Council.
+The same year his government announced "firm political support" for the Saudi Arabian-led intervention in Yemen against the Shi'a Houthis, re-supplying the Saudi military with weapons and providing them with training.